djh900/Daniel_Hinton_T1A2/docs/Implementation_Plan.md

 * Add a timer to the questions
 * Double the question bank size
 * Create a confetti animation when user answers all questions correctly
-* Create an achievements section in the main menu